opsmop/opsmop/docs/source/advanced.rst

 Failure Status Overrides
 ========================

-NOTE: this is a pending feature - this feature will be released shortly.
+NOTE: this is a pending feature - this feature will be released shortly

 By default if a command returns a fatal error, the program will halt at this step.
 This is not always good, as sometimes, failure should depend on something other than that error status.